 Before Wynwood was Wynwood, it was a predominantly Puerto Rican neighborhood known as Little San Juan, and El Bajareque is one of the last remaining reminders of that.
 This place has been around for more than 40 years and it feels like little has changed here since then.
 It’s a small spot with some tables and countertop seating.
 There’s laughter coming from the kitchen and the staff will probably address at least three customers by name while you’re there.
 The food is mostly familiar classics like mofongo, chicharrones de pollo, and alcapurrias - order all three if you have a hungry eating partner or just want a ton of leftovers.

 1-800-Lucky is the closest thing you’ll find to a food hall in Wynwood.
 Vendors fluctuate, but there are usually around seven different Asian stalls going at any one time.
-Options here range from ramen to dim sum and ice cream, but your best bet is the little sushi counter called B-Side.
-The rolls are delicious and packed with high-quality, fatty fish.
+Options here range from ramen to dim sum and ice cream, but your best bet is the little sushi counter called B-Side or the great Filipino vendor Jeepney.
 Things can get a little loud and congested when it’s busy, especially on the weekend, so come with a few friends rather than a big group that wants to sit together.
 And then stick around for drinks at the outside bar if it’s nice out.

 Buya is a Japanese restaurant where you can order a bunch of small plates like grilled chicken meatballs, miso-glazed quail, and yellowtail snapper skewers.
 It’s a solid place to start a night out and share a bunch of things.
 The food is consistently good across the menu, but the best thing here is the tempura beech mushroom, a big crispy mushroom that comes sitting on top of a great “Tokyo ranch” sauce.